 An example of how payment on account works

-Let’s say you became self-employed in May 2020 and completed your first Self Assessment return for the 2020/21 tax year.
+To give you an illustrative payment on account example, let’s say you became self-employed in May 2020 and completed your first Self Assessment return for the 2020/21 tax year.

 Once you completed your return, HMRC calculated you owed £500 tax for the year, due by 31 January 2022.
 Your tax bill was under the £1,000 threshold, so you weren’t required to make payments on account for the following tax year.